badal/jacman-qt/README.md

 # Jacinthe Management, a.k.a.
 JacMan

 ## Description
-  GUI part of Jacinthe management tools
+  GUI part of Jacinthe management tools, as a separate gem

 ## Version
-  2.1.4
+ Version 3, using new gems

+## Gems needed
+  * _jacman-utils_, _jacman-core_, _jacman_notifications_

 ## Synopsis
   GUI tools for Jacinthe DB management.
-Two executables :
+Three executables :

-  * qt_manager : GUI manager for plain users
+  * monitor_qt : GUI monitor for plain users
-  * qt_catalog_manager : GUI manager for building catalog
+  * catalog_manager_qt : GUI manager for building catalog
+  * notifier_qt : GUI notification tool

 ## Usage
   Run one of the executables